Be-Secure/BeSman/CONTRIBUTING.md

 4. **Communication**:

-    - Discuss major changes or architectural decisions with the team.
+    - Discuss major changes or architectural decisions with the community.
     - Communicate any delays or blockers promptly.